 - Expy: The Gaitas de Durruti are an Expy of the RL Katiushkas.

-- Face–Heel Turn: Anarchists view Durruti as having done this, first by accepting to collaborate with the government, and later taking over and collaborating with the imperialist powers.
+- Face–Heel Turn: Anarchists view Durruti as having done this, first by agreeing to collaborate with the government, and later taking over and collaborating with the imperialist powers.
 Aguirre does this when he negotiates with the Nazis.

 - Faux Affably Evil: Reinhard Heydrich will menace you with torturing your family in front of you in the world's calmest and friendliest voice.
 All while he offers you a glass of orange juice he pressed himself.

 - Final Solution: Even worse, with the Doriotist regime in France establishing its own net of concentration camps.
 According to the author, The Holocaust death toll was 50% of RL.
 Also many Eastern European countries stay out of the war, so their Jewish communities are not targeted by the "Final Solution".